 Program the ATtiny, solder all components and you're good to go!

 This is my third prototype.
-The first one, I tried to etch one side without masking the other side of the PCB and you know, there was noting left of it.
-The second one, I messed up the switch circuit and soldered the Tiny wrong way, really really stupid mistakes.
-The third one, the most beautiful etch in my DIY history, it was all worth it.
+The first one I tried to etch the top layer forgetting to mask the bottom layer and you know, there was nothing left of it.
+The second one, I messed up the switch circuit and soldered the ATtiny13 in the wrong orientation, really really silly mistakes.
+The third one, the most beautiful etched PCB in my DIY history, it was all worth it.

-In all, It cost me four LEDs, three microcontrollers, three switches, FeCl2 stains on my shirt and a weekend hidden away in my workroom, she better like it!
+In all, It cost me four LEDs, three microcontrollers, two switches, ferric chloride stains on my favorite shirt and a weekend hidden away in my workroom, she better like it!